hapax/hapax.github.io/assets/teaching.md

 and what mathematicians or scientists find beautiful about it.
 Now incorporate *that* material into the syllabus.
-Mathematical skills live in a big constructivist framework, and attention needs to be paid to developing that framework so that all students can benefit, according to the maximin test.
+Mathematical skills live in a big constructivist framework, and according to the maximin test, attention needs to be paid to developing that framework so that all students can benefit.
 But these goals are not at odds!

 #### What is the teacher's role?